CormacKinsella/nf-chain/README.md

 > [!TIP]
 >
 >**Tip 1**
 >- "Many sources to many targets" mode is the default.
-Users can also run in "one to many" or "many to one" modes to enforce extra validation on their input samplesheet
+Users can also run in "one to many" or "many to one" modes to enforce respective validation of their assembly samplesheet
 >
 >**Tip 2**
 >- `gff`/`gtf` liftovers are not recommended, for gene liftovers consider [Liftoff](https://github.com/agshumate/Liftoff)